1953 Pacific typhoon season

 The 1953 Pacific typhoon season has no official bounds; it ran year-round in 1953, but most tropical cyclones tend to form in the northwestern Pacific Ocean between June and December.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northwestern Pacific Ocean.

-The scope of this article is limited to the Pacific Ocean, north of the equator and west of the international date line.
+The scope of this article is limited to the Pacific Ocean, north of the equator and west of the International Date Line.
 Storms that form east of the date line and north of the equator are called hurricanes; see 1953 Pacific hurricane season.
 Tropical Storms formed in the entire west Pacific basin were assigned a name by the Fleet Weather Center on Guam.

+Season summary

 Systems

+24 tropical depressions formed this year in the Western Pacific.
+17 storms reached typhoon intensity, and 5 reached super typhoon strength.

 Typhoon Irma

-This storm weakened and dissipated before it hit the Philippines.
+Irma formed on February 18, just near the International Date Line.
+The storm moved west over the following days, slowly increasing its speed before reaching its peak intensity on February 23.
+The storm quickly lost speed, then made landfall over the Visayas archipelago of the Philippines.
+On February 25, the storm dissipated just near the province of Iloilo.

 Typhoon Judy

-Judy skirted the Philippines and Taiwan then struck the Southern Japanese island of Kyushu.
-37 people were killed and 15 were missing.
+Judy formed on May 28, to the east of the Philippines.
+The next day, the storm started moving west, then later moving northwest.
+Over the following days, the storm moved northwest, albeit curving.
+On June 4, the typhoon hit the Philippines, reaching its peak intensity in Luzon.
+The storm later curved north, skirting Taiwan.
+The storm started losing speed, then increased speed on June 6.
+The storm later curved north, directly hitting Japan.
+Later dissipating the next day.

+Judy damaged multiple areas in Japan, causing 37 deaths, 17 injuries, and leading 56 people missing.
+The storm also destroyed 1802 houses, inundated another 33 thousand, and damaged 139 ships.